Rohitchand-01/TiffinTrack/README.md

 ---

 ### 4. Set Up Database (Drizzle + MongoDB)
-Make sure your MongoDB instance is running and accessible from your `DATABASE_URL`.
+Make sure your MongoDB instance is running and accessible from your `DATABASE_URI`.

 If you use Drizzle migrations:
 ```bash